HITS-MCM/MD-IFP/README.md

 69118 Heidelberg, Germany

-*This open source software code was developed in part in the Human Brain Project, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements  No. 785907 (Human Brain Project  SGA2).*
+*This open source software code was developed in part in the __Human Brain Project__, funded from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under Specific Grant Agreements  No. 785907 (Human Brain Project  SGA2).*

 ## __Packages requirements:__
-    Python 3.x
+__Python 3.x__

-    numpy;    pandas;  matplotlib;  MDAnalysis;  RDkit;   scipy; ngview Chimera - only for the scripts used for preprocessing pdb files (structure protonation and generation of the ligand mol2 file); not requared if protonation and mol2 file are already prepared by a user)
+__Python Libraries:__ numpy;    pandas;  matplotlib;  MDAnalysis;  RDkit;   scipy; ngview

+__Chimera__ - only for the scripts used for preprocessing pdb files (structure protonation and generation of the ligand mol2 file); not requared if protonation and mol2 file are already prepared by a user)

 __Codes were written on Python 3.x and tested on Python 3.7__

-__To configure envirement in anaconda use__
+__To configure envirement in anaconda use:__
 conda env create -f IFP_trajectory.yml